dylan-lang/opendylan/documentation/library-reference/source/sql/index.rst

 .. generic-function:: text
    :open:

+   Returns a string containing the text of an SQL statement.

    :signature: text (sql-statement) => (sql-statement-text)

    :parameter sql-statement: An instance of :class:`<sql-statement>`.
    :value sql-statement-text: An instance of ``<string>``.

+   :description:

+     Returns a string containing the text of ``sql-statement``.

+   See also:

+   * :gf:`text-setter`

 .. generic-function:: text-setter
    :open:

+   Changes the text of an SQL statement.

    :signature: text-setter (new-text sql-statement) => (new-text)

    :parameter new-text: An instance of ``<string>``.
    :parameter sql-statement: An instance of :class:`<sql-statement>`.
    :value new-text: An instance of ``<string>``.

+   :description:

+     Changes the text of the SQL statement in ``sql-statement`` to ``new-text``.

+   See also:

+   * :gf:`text`

 .. generic-function:: transaction-mode